RPCSX/rpcsx/.github/readme.md

 ## How to create a Virtual HDD

-> The PS4 has case-insensitive filesystem.
+> The PS4 has a case-insensitive filesystem.
 To create the Virtual HDD, do the following:

 `truncate -s 512M ps4-hdd.exfat`